quisquous/cactbot/README.md

 ## Installing

-You should already have [OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases) installed and working in [http://advancedcombattracker.com/](Advanced Combat Tracker).
+You should already have [OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases) installed and working in [Advanced Combat Tracker](http://advancedcombattracker.com/).

 1. Find the OverlayPlugin installation, make an `addons` sub-directory inside it (looks like `...\OverlayPlugin\addons`).
 2. Copy the `CactbotOverlay.dll` file to the addons directory.